 That means there’s a higher chance of having miscommunications if the managers and team members in a virtual team are not excellent communicators.
 Communications must be clear and concise, even more so than they need to be otherwise.
 Provide enough detail and direction to avoid being ambiguous and eliminate any confusion.

 Be aware that not everyone on your team or in the virtual meeting will have English as their first language, as well as different cultural backgrounds.
 Keep these in mind when running meetings and involving the team.

 Verbal delivery is a key part of virtual meetings.
 Ensure you don’t talk too fast or others on the call might miss what you’re saying.
-This is something you can practice through virtual meeting simulations, where you record yourself speaking and listen back to what you are saying.
+This is something you can practice through interactive online exercises, where you record yourself speaking and listen back to what you are saying.

 This short video gives an example of the Microsoft CEO presenting clearly and concisely on video.

 To be an excellent virtual leader, you need to get in touch with your team members at an emotional level, and completely honest and transparent when sharing data and status updates (even unfavorable information) in order to maintain credibility and preserve the integrity of the data being shared.

 Check in with your team individually to see how they’re doing, particularly as some may find adjusting to remote work difficult.
 Ask about their families, their hobbies, or something interesting they saw on social media.
 Empathize with them to show a shared understanding - letting them know that you see them as a person, not just an employee.

 When you lead with empathy, you create an element of humanity in an otherwise detached virtual environment.
 This helps eliminate the sense of isolation that virtual workers can experience, allowing them to feel like they’re part of a live community.